Chrysler LA engine

-The LA engines are a family of pushrod OHV small block 90° V-configured gasoline engines built by Chrysler Corporation.
-It was factory-installed in passenger vehicles, trucks and vans, commercial vehicles, marine and industrial applications from 1964 through 1991 (318) & 1992 (360).
-The combustion chambers are wedge-shaped, rather than the polyspherical combustion chambers in the predecessor A engine or the hemispherical combustion chambers in the Chrysler Hemi engine.
+The LA engine is a family of overhead-valve small-block 90° V-configured gasoline engines built by Chrysler Corporation between 1964 and 2003.
+Primarily V8s, the line includes a single V6 and V10, both derivations of its Magnum series introduced in 1992.
+A replacement of the Chrysler A engine, they were factory-installed in passenger vehicles, trucks and vans, commercial vehicles, marine and industrial applications.
+Their combustion chambers are wedge-shaped, rather than polyspheric, as in the A engine, or hemispheric in the Chrysler Hemi.
 LA engines have the same 4.46 in bore spacing as the A engines.

 LA engines were made at Chrysler's Mound Road Engine plant in Detroit, Michigan, as well as plants in Canada and Mexico.
-The "LA" stands for "Light A", as the 1956 - 1967 "A" engine it was closely based on and shares many parts with was nearly 50 pounds heavier.
-The "LA" and "A" production overlapped from 1964 - 1966 in the US and through 1967 in export vehicles when the "A" 318 engine was phased out.
-Willem Weertman, who later became Chief Engineer – Engine Design and Development, was in charge of the conversion.
-The basic design of the LA engine would go unchanged through the development of the "Magnum" upgrade (1992-1993) and into the 2000s with changes to enhance power and efficiency.
+The "LA" stands for "Light A," as the 1956–1967 "A" engine it was closely based on and shares many parts with was nearly 50 pounds heavier.
+The "LA" and "A" production overlapped from 1964–1966 in the U.S. and through 1967 in export vehicles when the "A" 318 engine was phased out.

+The basic design of the LA engine would go unchanged through the development of the "Magnum" upgrade (1992–1993), and continue into the 2000s with changes to enhance power and efficiency.

 239 V6

-The 3903 cc V6 was released in 1987 for use in the Dodge Dakota and as a replacement for the older, longer Slant-Six for the Dodge RAM.
+The 3903 cc V6 was introduced with the Dodge Dakota for 1987, and replaced the older, longer Slant-Six in the Dodge Ram trucks and vans for 1988.
 It is essentially a six-cylinder version of the 318 V8.
 The bore and stroke are 99.3 mm (3.9 in) and 84 mm (3.3 in), respectively.
-Output was 125 hp and 195 lbft until it was replaced by the Magnum 3.9 starting in 1992.
-In 1987 it used a two-barrel Holley carburetor and hydraulic tappets.
-In 1988 it was upgraded with throttle-body fuel injection and roller tappets which it retained until the 1992 Magnum update.
-Next, in the 1992 Magnum update, the throttle-body fuel injection was upgraded to a multi-port fuel injection.
+Output was 125 hp and 195 lbft until it was replaced by the 3.9 L Magnum starting in 1992.
+In 1987, it used a two-barrel Holley carburetor and hydraulic valve lifters.
+In 1988, it was upgraded with throttle-body fuel injection and roller lifters.
+For the 1992 Magnum update, the throttle-body fuel injection was upgraded to a multi-port fuel injection system.
 In 1997, it was then upgraded to sequential fuel injection.
-The engine was produced through 2004 before it was replaced with the 3.7 L Power Tech V6.
+The engine was produced through 2003 before it was replaced with the 3.7 L PowerTech V6.